harvester/docs/docs/advanced/settings.md

 _Available as of v1.3.0_

-This setting lets you define the support bundle's default expiration duration in minutes.
-The minimum value is `30` minutes.
-It deletes unused support bundle if support bundle finished packaging, but no one downloads.
+This setting allows you to define the number of minutes Harvester waits before deleting a support bundle that has been packaged but not downloaded.
+The minimum value is `30`.

 Default: `30`